coderarjob/meghaos-x86/docs/notes/kmalloc.md

 sections appear in the order they exist in the kmalloc buffer.

 I am curious what will happen if we only have the adjacent list.
 It enlists every section so in theory kmalloc can operate with this one list.
-The search operations (for suitable free section and allocated section) would become lengthy having to traverse the whole list every time.
+The search operations would become lengthy having to traverse the whole list every time.
 I would like to know the impact.

 The headers store the section "net size".
 Net size is the usable number of bytes in a section plus the size of the header.
 Which means "net size" is the total size (in bytes) of a section.
 I store